iTroxB/Hacking-books/README.md

 Books on a variety of offensive cybersecurity topics:

-Hacking web for BugBounty
+- Hacking web for BugBounty
-Password cracking
+- Password cracking
-Pentesting
+- Pentesting
-Red Team
+- Red Team
+- etc